-CO No. Course Outcomes PSOs Cognitive

-Addressed Level

-CO-1 Summarize the procedure for 1,2

-Isolation and identification of Understanding

-microorganisms from various foods.

-CO-2 Examine the quality of milk by 3,4

-applying Methylene Blue Reduction Applying

-Test.

-CO-3 Analyze the methods on wet mount 1,5

-preparation of spoiled bread and Analyzing

-grapes.

-CO-4 Determine the quality milk by 4,5

-Phosphatase Test.
-Evaluating

-CO-5 Choose the bacteria from various 1,3 Creating

-spoiled food samples.
-Creating
+CO No. Upon completion of the course, the students will be able to PSOs Addressed Cognitive Level CO-1 Summarize the procedure for Isolation and identification of microorganisms from various foods.
+1,2 Understanding CO-2 Examine the quality of milk by applying Methylene Blue Reduction Test.
+3,4 Applying CO-3 Analyze the methods on wet mount preparation of spoiled bread and grapes.
+1,5 Analyzing CO-4 Determine the quality milk by Phosphatase Test.
+4,5 Evaluating CO-5 Choose the bacteria from various spoiled food samples.
+1,3 Creating